 Why am I talking to you about goals and hiatus’?
 How is it relevant to Wine and Mommy Time?
-Think about it this way, where would we be as employees, mothers, fathers, friends or humans really, without goals and self reflection.
+Think about it this way, where would we be as employees, mothers, fathers, friends or humans really, without goals and self-reflection.
 It’s worth it, it makes sense.
 Just trust me.

-Along with goals, another popular thing is to have a theme word of the year.
+Along with goals, another popular thing is to have a theme word for the year.
 Change is my word of the year.
 The reason why I choose change is because it ties into my goals and with what I need most in my life.
 Further down I will get more into how to choose your word, just bear with me and keep reading friends!

-My goals this year are just some of the following, you’ll see that they are for not just myself but also for this blog.
+My goals this year are just some of the following, you’ll see that they are not just myself but also for this blog.

 Does it look a bit bare to you?
-Well it is.
+Well, it is.
 Why?
 Well, because there are some other very personal goals I have, that are for my eye’s only.
 Also, I find saving space means as my priorities change throughout the year, I may add goals, or re-evaluate others.

 Breaking down into four categories, personal, blog, financial and purchases.
 I mention purchases because it’s a way to keep my eye on the prize, things I know I need.
 One thing I will mention is that my goal chart isn’t a dream chart.
 Goals and dreams are two very different things.
 A goal is something you know you can either work toward or obtain.
-Dreams are however, either far too lofty or something that is realistically out of reach at this time.
+Dreams are, however, either far too lofty or something that is realistically out of reach at this time.
 While I do think it is important to dream, it is also important to be realistic about what you can achieve and what you, at this time, cannot.

 Aside from diving into my goals and bullet journal I’ve been doing a lot of brain dumping.
 Basically what a brain dump is, is when you sit down and literally write down all of the things floating around in your head.
 It’s been really helpful for me to just clear my head and also organize my to-do lists (yes multiple ones, obviously).
 If you’re ever needing to clear the fog in your head try it out, you’re welcome.